-Parents are advised of fees by the Head of Finance and Operations who deals with all financial aspects of the setting.
+Parents are advised of fees by the school Bursar who deals with all financial aspects of the setting.
 In the event of sickness no alternative sessions are offered and no refund of fees is made however, ratios permitting, we endeavour to accommodate needs for alternative sessions.